HadrienLopes/hlibc/README.md

 There is a dedicated test directory for each library containing test cases.

 ## :book: Wiki
 For each library within this project, you can find additional documentation in the Wiki section.
-The Wiki provides detailed information, usage examples, and any specific considerations for each library.
+The [wiki](../../wiki) provides detailed information, usage examples, and any specific considerations for each library.

 ## How to compile
 ```fish